tkl7665/Captcha/README.md

 - Flexibility in handling images with different number of characters returned
 - Generation of synthetic test & validation data for accuracy
 - Connecting with platforms like weights and biases (wand) for MLOPs which would provide better model version handling and loading
+- Alternative OCR services like AWS Textract would also provide additional options